cha-kos/syntheseyeser/README.md

 ### View Control

 The view control feature allows the user to control the Three.js camera position.
 While the view control is active, the X and Y position of the camera is controlled by the current location of the user's mouse, and the Z position is controlled by the user's scroll creating a zoom effect.

+### Music Player

+To illustrate the full ability of the 3D visualizer, a music player was added.
+Upon click of the "play" button, the featured song , "Drowning In You" by Pascäal begins playing.
+This song was chosen for its dynamic nature of short silences throughout the song.